 Free online computer courses, Youtube tutorials and lectures, specialist sites, lessons with a teacher via webcam or whatever learning style takes your fancy.
 Mastering computer skills is just the click of a button away.

 In order to become a computing expert and find a profession in the domain, sometimes it is worth getting yourself a diploma or even a computer science degree.
-This kind of qualification will make it much easier to find an employment that suits you and negotiate a desirable salary.
+This kind of qualification will make it much easier to find employment that suits you and negotiate a desirable salary.

 However, if you wish to simply add some IT skills to bulk up your CV, IT courses online will do the job nicely and be relatively hassle-free!